egmeek/spire-js/README.md

-# Spire REST API Client
+# Spire JavaScript Client

-This package provides convenient access to the Spire API from applications written in JavaScript.
+This package provides convenient access to the Spire REST API from applications written in JavaScript.

 ## Installation